shreshtadev/jupyter_api/README.md

 # Jupyter API Services

 This repository contains the backend API services for the Jupyter platform, built with Go.
-It provides a robust and scalable backend architecture handle secure file uploads to AWS S3, alongside a flexible feature-flag system.
+It provides a robust and scalable backend architecture handle secure file uploads to AWS S3.

 ## Features
 *   **Secure File Uploads:** Integration with AWS S3 for secure and efficient file storage, with company-specific bucket configurations.